uniqfroyo/CCI-Creative-Coding/ReadMe.md

 sdBox() - iterate(sdCross())

+I also learned Ray Marching and Signed Distance functions.
+It is a technique for rendering, in real-time, photo-realistic scenes and objects.

 I read many articles about fractals and learn many other fantastic fractals, like Koch snowflake, Mandelbrot Set, Julia set, Solkoch, Sierpinski triangle.
 "Clouds are not spheres, mountains are not cones, coastlines are not circles, and bark is not smooth, nor does lightning travel in a straight line."(Mandelbrot, 1983).
 Natural systems can be explained in terms of fractals, even the chromatin is a fractal and that keeps DNA from getting tangled.
 Fractals are complex, never-ending patterns created by repeating mathematical equations.
 It’s exciting to know these.

 The process of learning coding from scratch is challenging.
 There are always lots of mathematical formulas and principles I can not understand.
 I often want to give up, but I know it takes a process to change from quantity to quality.
 What I can do is try my best to finish the works.